Gustafferson/gustafferson.github.io/about.md

   - Using my background in data analysis in MATLAB, I am teaching myself the lanaguage and frameworks of Python and its machine learning libraries.
   - These skills will benefit my academic work and set up my ambitions to transition into the professional world on completion of postgraduate study.

-* Training for an Olympic length Triathlon
+* Training for an Ironman Triathlon
   - Corona has taken away the end date I had in mind...
   - Following my retirement from hockey (it's a young man's game...)
-I have decided to put myself through hell and complete an Olympic length Triathlon before the end of 2020.
+I have decided to put myself through hell and complete an [Ironman length Triathlon](https://www.outlawtriathlon.com/) before the end of 2021.
 Persistance and patience is the key...